 - Expand renewable energy generation.

-Washington’s CPP would need to show that the 11 affected power plants in Washington emit at or below the goals by 2030.
+Washington’s Clean Power Plan would need to show that the 11 affected power plants in Washington emit at or below the goals by 2030.